frontendpatterns/frontendpatterns.dev/src/content/patterns/state-reducer.md

 ## Solution

-Apply the State Reducer pattern by using reducer functions to handle complex state transitions with predictable logic, and reinforce it with concise examples or tests.
+Use reducer functions to handle complex state transitions with predictable logic.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.